sriramdasbalaji/CodeLabs-MobileDevOps/Module2-CI/README.md

 By completing this module, you should have:

 - Created a Team Build with a CI trigger for the Xamarin solution
-- Analyzed test results and code coverage for the build
+- Analyzed test results for the build
 - Logged a rich bug from test failure
 - Triggered a build by committing the bug fix to the repo
 - Improved the package versioning via a custom build task from the Marketplace